AndrewDiles/deezbotbois/README.md

 - ToolTips on weapons / accessories in inventory bounces window up and down once enough items make scrolling possible.
 Going to make up and down arrows to navigate.

+- Excess equipment causes flutter in scroll on Tool Tip's mouse over.
+Solution will likely involve pagenating number of displayed equipment

 ## PAST BUGS